All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is 20 pounds too little to justify GLP-1 medication?

 Not if those 20 pounds are affecting your health.
-Twenty pounds of excess weight can elevate cardiovascular risk, worsen joint pain, disrupt sleep, and promote prediabetes.
-If you meet clinical criteria and lifestyle approaches have not worked, medication is a reasonable option.
+Twenty pounds of excess weight can improve cardiovascular risk, worsen joint pain, disrupt sleep, and promote prediabetes.
+If you meet clinical criteria and lifestyle approaches haven't worked, medication is a reasonable option.

 How long will I need to take a GLP-1 medication for 20 pounds?